Search for Isocurvature with Large-scale Structure: A Forecast for Euclid and MegaMapper using EFTofLSS: The with isocurvature

-where $c^{2}$ is an effective parameter arising from the parameterization of $\delta^{(c_{1})}$ \footnote{$\delta^{(c_{1})}=c^{2}\nabla^{2}\delta$ \citep{Carrasco_2012}} .
-The higher order $k$ terms not shown in Eq.~(\ref{eq:Pctr}) will represent higher than 4th perturbative order since we can view $k^{2}$ as second order in $k/k_{\mathrm{NL}}$ and $P_{{\rm lin}}(k,z)\propto\left(\delta^{(1)}\right)^{2}$ as second perturbative order.
+where $c^{2}$ is an effective parameter arising from the parameterization of $\delta^{(c_{1})}$ \footnote{$\delta^{(c_{1})}=c^{2}\nabla^{2}\delta^{(1)}$ \citep{Carrasco_2012}} .
+The higher order $k$ terms not shown in Eq.~(\ref{eq:Pctr}) will represent higher than 4th perturbative order since we can view $k^{2}$ as second order in $k/k_{\mathrm{NL}}$ and $P_{{\rm 11}}(k,z)\propto\left(\delta^{(1)}\right)^{2}$ as second perturbative order.
 The parameter $c^{2}$ models the effective sound speed-squared that arises due to the gravitational clustering induced by small-scale fluctuations \citep{Carrasco_2012,Baldauf_2015}.
-In practice, it is determined by matching Eq.~(\ref{eq:1-loopPmmodel}) to numerical simulations.
-If $P_{13}$ is divergent with a cutoff dependent term having the same $k$ functional form as Eq.~(\ref{eq:Pctr}), then $c^{2}$ is necessarily divergent (i.e. cutoff dependent) and its non-divergent piece after combining with $P_{13}$ is the observationally relevant ``renormalized'' piece, which we will call $c_{{\rm ren}}^{2}$: i.e. we can rewrite Eq.~(\ref{eq:1-loopPmmodel}) as
+It is noteworthy that the spectral shape of the contribution in Eq.~\ref{eq:Pctr} also accounts for the leading order effects from baryonic physics on large-scales \cite{Lewandowski:2014rca}, because total matter over-density $\delta$ is sum of cdm and baryonic contributions.
+These effects are most important post star-formation and their contribution is modeled effectively through the modification of the parameter $c^{2}$.
+As we shall note in Sec.~\ref{sec:Galaxy-power-spectrum}, the degeneracy of $c^{2}$ with the Laplacian bias parameter $b_{\nabla^2 \delta}$ implies we can effectively account for these by treating Laplacian bias as a free nuisance parameter.
+In practice, $c^{2}$ is determined by matching Eq.~(\ref{eq:1-loopPmmodel}) to numerical simulations.
+If $P_{13}$ is divergent with a cutoff dependent term having the same $k$ functional form as Eq.~(\ref{eq:Pctr}), then $c^{2}$ is necessarily divergent (i.e. cutoff dependent) and its non-divergent piece after combining with $P_{13}$ is the observationally relevant ``renormalized'' piece, which we will call $c_{{\rm ren}}^{2}$ \footnote{One can factorize the bare parameter $c^2(\Lambda,z)$ into a renormalized part, $c_{\rm{ren}}^{2}(k_{\rm{ren}},z)$, and a counterterm part, $c_{{\rm \Lambda}}^{2}(k_{\rm{ren}},\Lambda,z)$ as